exiom-xyz/Voron-Mods/IMX258_Nozzle_Camera/README.md

 Your camera your choice!
 Please find the front mounted solution over at [3DO's Github repository](https://github.com/3DO-EU/nozzle-camera).

 ## Remix / Derivative Work Notice
-My modifications are published under the same GPL-3.0 license of the original Voron Design projects my work also derives from. <br>
+My modifications are published under the same GPL-3.0 licence of the original Voron Design projects my work also derives from. <br>
 Feel free to remix and redistribute your derivative work, however it would be much appreciated if you provide credits and link back to this repository. <br>
 You can also submit a pull request or send me your remix/related work to be included as part of this repository.

 ## Acknowledgements
 https://github.com/VoronDesign - Thank you to the VORON Design team for the printer which this mod derives.<br>